Skip to main content

 • Manual: Files uploaded through the Knowledge Base admin interface

-• Workflow: Content ingested through workflow operations
+• Workflow: Content ingestion through workflow operations (planned for future release)

 Knowledge Base Content Sources